FrankChen021/bithon/doc/configuration/agent/README.md

 -Dbithon.application.port=
 ```

-### Configure instance name as pod name in K8S (Recommended)
+### Use the pod name in K8S as the instance name (Recommended)
-In K8S, we can configure the instance name as the POD name
+In K8S, we can use the POD name as the instance name(`bithon.application.instance`)
-so that it would be much easier to find out metrics of one container by its name instead of by the IP address of a POD.
+so that it would be much easier to find out metrics of one container by the POD name instead of by the IP address of a POD.

-To do this,
-we can configure environment variable `bithon_application_instance` in the K8S configuration
-to be value of the pod name as follows:
+To do this, we can add environment variable `bithon_application_instance` in the K8S configuration to be value of the pod name as follows:

 ```yaml
  env: